Lost lessons: North Koreans get 're-education' in South

 "Although I studied in the North and graduated, I don't know much," said Ri, who went back to school last year, six months after arriving in South Korea.

-Much of what he was taught in the North was not applicable in his new home, he added: "Everything I learned is different."
+Much of what he was taught in the North was not applicable in his new home, he added: "Everything I learnt is different."

 REVOLUTIONARY STUDIES